How to Optimise Your LinkedIn Profile

 LinkedIn is the world’s top professional networking site, used daily by job seekers as well as recruiters and hiring companies.
-As of 2023, it has more than 930 million members in 200 countries and regions worldwide, and more than 58 million companies listed.
+As of October 2025, it has more than 1.3 billion members in 200 countries and regions worldwide, and more than 69 million companies listed.

 If you’re in the market for a new job, you can’t afford to neglect your LinkedIn profile.
 You can use the Jobs service itself to hunt for roles that might suit your next career move, but your profile is also your professional face for the industry – companies may approach you with roles if your online resume is attractive enough.
 Even if you’re working with a recruitment specialist, like Spectrum IT, to find your next role, you will need to make sure your LinkedIn page is up to scratch.
 You can include the link on your CV for hiring companies to find out more about your experience, and they are likely to visit your page as part of the pre-interview process.